 Dream catchers are one of the most fascinating traditions of Native Americans.
 The traditional dream catcher was intended to protect the sleeping individual from negative dreams, while letting positive dreams through.
 The positive dreams would slip through the hole in the centre of the dream catcher, and glide down the feathers to the sleeping person below.
 The negative dreams would get caught up in the web, and expire when the first rays of the sun struck them.
 The dream catcher has been a part of Native American culture for generations but I also think they are the perfect symbol for women survivors of domestic abuse.

-These beautiful dream catchers in the Domestic Abuse Awareness colour of purple are just £5 each with free postage & packing.
+These beautiful dream catchers in the Domestic Abuse Awareness colour of purple are just £5 each plus postage & packing.